TRoboto/Udacity/Full Stack Developer Nanodegree/Capstone Project - Casting Agency/README.md

 pip install -r requirements.txt
 ```

-This will install all of the required packages.

-##### Key Dependencies

-- [Flask](http://flask.pocoo.org/)  is a lightweight backend microservices framework.
-Flask is required to handle requests and responses.

-- [SQLAlchemy](https://www.sqlalchemy.org/) is the Python SQL toolkit and ORM we'll use handle the lightweight sqlite database.
-You'll primarily work in app.py and can reference models.py.

 ## Running the server

 Before running the application locally, make sure to change `database_url` in `models.py`